My Dinner

 Instructions

-• Peel the potatoes and place in a large pot with and add 1 teaspoon of salt and bring to boil.
+• Peel the potatoes and place in a large pot.
+Add 1 teaspoon of salt and enough water to cover the potatoes.
+Bring to a boil.

-• Boil them for approximately 20 minutes until soft (exact cooking times will depend on the size of your potatoes).
-Then drain off the water, and put the pot back onto the stove until all moisture has evaporated.
+• Boil for approximately 20 minutes until soft (exact cooking time depends on the size of your potatoes).
+Drain off the water, then place the pot back on the stove over low heat for 1-2 minutes until all moisture has evaporated.

-• Place into a large bowl and mix in the butter.
-Pour in the potato/corn starch, egg yolks.
-Lastly, season with a teaspoon of salt and some grated nutmeg (about ¼ teaspoon).
+• Place the riced potatoes into a large bowl and mix in the butter.
+Add the corn starch and egg yolks.
+Finally, season with 1 teaspoon of salt and the grated nutmeg

-• Mix the potato dumpling dough until all the ingredients are combined.
-(You do not want to mix it too long, as otherwise, the dough becomes too hard and tough.
+• Mix the potato dumpling dough until all ingredients are just combined.
+Don't overmix, as this will make the dough hard and tough.

-• In the meantime, bring a large pot of water to boil.
-Add a teaspoon of salt.
-Once boiling, reduce the heat.
-The water should only simmer.
-Not wildly boil, as otherwise the dumplings might fall apart.
+• Meanwhile, bring a large pot of water to a boil.
+Add 1 teaspoon of salt.
+Once boiling, reduce the heat to a gentle simmer.
+The water should barely bubble, not boil vigorously, or the dumplings will fall apart.

 To make the parsley butter